wwt/pulumi-templates/aws-eks-infra/README.md

-# Kafka Infrastructure - AWS
+# EKS Infrastructure - AWS

-A Pulumi program template that deploys the necessary infrastructure for Kafka on Kubernetes.
+A Pulumi program template that deploys a VPC and an EKS cluster in AWS.

 #### Deployed Resources: